 If your Return on Equity starts dropping below that 15-20% mark, it may be a good idea to sell the property.
 It can drop by getting a lower monthly income from the property, or if you have to take out a bigger loan on the property to do repairs, etc.

 There is a lot of work that goes into preparing your rental property for a profitable sale, especially if you've been holding onto it for a while.
 Consider these factors when making sure your house property sale is profitable.

 Vacant or Not?

 Whether or not to kick your tenants out (or get new ones!) when selling is a question often mulled over by many investors.
 The answer to this question largely resides on the type of rental you are selling.

 Most people looking to buy a single-family home are people looking to live in it themselves.
 They don't want a house where they'll need to evict the previous tenant.

 Beyond that, showing a single family rental with a family still renting it makes it less desirable for people who are planning on living in it as their primary residence.
 Tenants have a reputation for being harder on the house than an owner who uses it as their primary residence.
 Make the house more desirable by having the property vacant when you are going to sell it.

 If you are selling a multi-family property such as an apartment complex or duplex, make sure you have tenants.
 Investors looking into multiple units like so see minimal vacancies because it speaks to what their future as owner of the property will look like.

 Help paint the picture of the success new owners could have by getting quality tenants in your units.
-If you can show them on a longer-term lease (at least a year), that’s even better.
-New owners like to know that they’ll have minimal amount of work to do coming into their new investment.
+If you can show them on a longer-term lease (at least a year), that's even better.
+New owners like to know that they'll have a minimal amount of work to do coming into their new investment.